 This is an age-old practice, nothing new.
 Ancient peoples commonly tracked the seasons by following the lunar calendar (versus today’s solar calendar).

 For millennia, people across the world, including Native Americans, named the months after nature’s cues.
 Later, Colonial Americans adopted many of the Native American names and incorporated them into the modern calendar, as you will see in The Old Farmer’s Almanac founded in 1792 during George Washington’s presidency.

-The full Moon for June rises late on Wednesday, June 27 or in the wee hours of Thursday, June 28, depending on your time zone.
+The full Moon for June rises early in the morning of Monday, June 17, at 4:31 A.M.
 See the Moon Phase Calendar for your location.

 (Note: All dates and times below are ET.)

 |First Quarter: June 10, 1:59 A.M.|